PubInv/Gluss-Pusher/index.md

 The Gluss Pusher project is part of [Public Invention for All Humanity (PIFAH)](https://github.com/PIFAH/PIFAH), and is therefore dedicated to publishing everything as free and open source--both hardware designs and software.
 PIFAH is dedicated to the benefit of all humanity.

+## Current TODO

+At present, I believe that we can control the position precisely by controlling the force on the two coils in dynamic balance.
+Unfortunately, I do not have a proper servo control that is both sufficiently powerful and which provides analog control.

+I have used a SeeedStudio Relay shield to allow greater power to be applied (which has been successful).
+However, this does not allow analog control---you either turn it on or off.

+Furthermore, although I have nice programmable power supply, it is limited to 2 amps, which is not enough in this circumstance to provide the force that I desire.

+So my current list of things to do is:
+* Get a power supply that allows me to draw up to 4 amps (approximately 13 V at my current coil resistance.)
+* Test my ability to interact through the serial port with the arduino to allow interactive control.
+* Add Hall effect sensors to detect when we have failed to move correctly.
+* Construct an actuator shaft.
+* Write a drive that will tell you position based on the sesnors (through serial port, I suppose.)
+* Make a 3-D printer design for the coils and sensors.
+* I would like to do better engineering and measure the efficiency of the machine in terms of force in Newtons applied at a given voltage (or wattage.)
+* Make a scalable address system that allows us to coordinate several Gluss Pushers jointly.
+* I believe that for $450 I could build the earth-moving robot based on Phidgets [components](http://www.phidgets.com/products.php?product_id=3548) which would be very educational.
+However, I don't think you could build a 30-component Gluss very effectively with that system.
+But perhaps it is a duty to try that first.

+All of this is driving toward a single goal: producing a demo and a set of replication instructions that allows others to build Gluss Pushers reliably and at low cost.

 <ul>
   {% for post in site.posts %}